-Almost all international applicants must submit official test score results from the Test of English as a Foreign Language (the TOEFL iBT, At-Home, or revised Paper-delivered test type options), the International English Language Testing System (IELTS Academic), the Pearson Test of English (PTE-Academic), or the Duolingo English Test.
-While ETS is no longer offering the TOEFL ITP Plus for China Solution, results from this exam will be also be accepted, provided the scores have not yet expired.
+Almost all international applicants must submit official test score results from the Test of English as a Foreign Language (the TOEFL iBT, TOEFL iBT Home Edition, and TOEFL iBT Paper Edition), the International English Language Testing System (IELTS Academic), the Pearson Test of English (PTE-Academic), or the Duolingo English Test.
 Please note that we do not accept TOEFL Essentials score reports or MyBest™ scores from ETS.
 Applicants should check with the appropriate testing agency to ensure that their scores are still valid and that the agency will be able to send an official score report.

 Students who are citizens of the following English-speaking countries, or who have graduated from an accredited degree program at an English-speaking university within these countries, are exempt from this requirement: Anguilla, Antigua and Barbuda, Australia, The Bahamas, Barbados, Belize, Bermuda, British Virgin Islands, Canada, Cayman Islands, Denmark, Dominica, Ghana, Grenada, Guyana, Iceland, Ireland, Jamaica, Lesotho, Malta, Montserrat, New Zealand, Norway, Philippines, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, South Africa, Sweden, Trinidad and Tobago, Turks and Caicos Islands, the United Kingdom and the United States.